What Should I Do if I Find an Injured Wild Animal?

-If the squirrel is alert, do not attempt to handle.
+If the squirrel is alert, do not attempt to handle it.
 Cover with a cardboard box with air holes where the squirrel is lying (or gently nudge out of harm's way with the end of a broom).
 Weight the box down with a rock or something heavy, and contact Project Wildlife.
-If the squirrel is not very alert or cannot move, attempt to nudge into a box, bucket or carrier with the end of a broom, piece of cardboard or other similar object.
-Do not handle with your bare hands!
-Cover the container snugly (make sure there are air holes) and bring to a rehabilitator such as Project Wildlife.
+If the squirrel is not very alert or cannot move, attempt to nudge into a box, bucket or carrier with the end of a broom, piece of cardboard, or another similar object.
+Do not handle it with your bare hands!
+Cover the container snugly (make sure there are air holes) and bring it to a rehabilitator such as Project Wildlife.

 Do not place hummingbird feeders near a window.
 The feeder is best placed far enough away from the window that there is not a clear reflection.
 The best location is at least two feet from the window and six feet above the ground.

 Coyotes and Bobcats

 Please contact us for assistance if you have found an injured, orphaned or sick predator, such as coyotes or bobcats.
 Project Wildlife works with these species at our Ramona Wildlife Center.

 Deer often leave their fawns alone when grazing; never assume a lone fawn is orphaned.
 Leave the fawn undisturbed and check back in 3-4 hours before calling for assistance.
 For an orphaned fawn or sick or injured deer, call San Diego Fawn Rescue (858-549-4149 or 858-603-0170) or Fish and Game (760-535-5735) and keep an eye on the animal until an agent or animal control officer arrives.